 Extraction is the process of pulling the flavor out of the coffee bean through hot water.
 When water is combined with coffee grounds, a chemical reaction dissolves the flavor compounds.

 When coffee grounds are over-extracted, it creates harsh flavors in your cup of coffee.
-People often relate these harsh flavors to their coffee tasting burnt or bitter.
+People often relate these harsh flavors as a burnt or bitter taste.

 Some tips and tricks to avoid over-extraction are explained below.

 Be sure your water isn’t too hot.
 Oftentimes, boiling water will be used in the brewing process, which is not ideal.
 You want your water to be anywhere between 195 degrees F and 205 degrees F. When your water is above 205 degrees Fahrenheit, it negatively affects the extraction process.
 You can use a thermometer to ensure your water is perfect.

 Although hot water is used to extract the flavor from the coffee grounds, when it is at its boiling point, the flavor extracted tends to be too strong and harsh.
 Thus, negatively affecting your otherwise smooth cup of coffee.

 For further explanation on why you shouldn’t use boiling water when brewing coffee, click here!